 When to File Your Change or Extension Request

 You should file your request as soon as you learn you might need to change your nonimmigrant classification or stay in the U.S. for a longer period of time.
-USCIS recommends that you file your request at least 60 days before your permitted stay (as shown on your Form I-94) expires.
+USCIS recommends that you file your request at least 60 days before your permitted stay expires (as shown on your Form I-94, which you will need to download one from the U.S. Customs and Border Protection (CBP) website).
 In many cases, this will be impossible, as the reason why you need to stay in the U.S. for longer than expected might have arisen at the last moment.

 If you file after your B-1 or B-2 status has expired, you are now considered “out of status.”
 In order to successfully change your status or extend your stay, you must show that there were extraordinary circumstances beyond your control that caused you to delay filing your request and that the time elapsed was reasonable given the circumstances.
 Good examples of “extraordinary circumstances” are medical emergencies, loss or theft of your passport or other travel documents, or if you can show that you attempted to file your request and it was returned because it was unknowingly “defective” due to missing information, filing fee, or other documents.